Key takeaways:

 Cholinergic neurons are essential in autonomic nervous system function as well as in the brain for circadian rhythm, time and spatial memory, and olfactory function.

 Acetylcholinesterase (AChE) is the enzyme responsible for breaking down the acetylcholine in the synapses of nerves.
 Think of it as the ‘off switch’ for stopping a neuron from firing repeatedly.
 For example, in the synapse of a neuron, acetylcholine causes it to fire, contracting a muscle.
 AChE breaks down the acetylcholine, stopping the neuron from firing and letting the muscle relax.
 It all happens instantly and relies on having the right amount of acetylcholine and acetylcholine esterase (AChE).
 Too much inhibition of AChE results in death.
 Muscles need to relax – especially those controlling respiration – and excessive inhibition of AChE causes asphyxiation.
-AChE is essential for life, and there are very few genetic mutations that impact ACHE gene.[ref]
+AChE is essential for life, and there are very few genetic mutations that impact the AChE gene.[ref]

 Getting back on topic here…